Attitude Coverage

 6. Click Apply.

-3D graphics attributes
+Changing the 3D Graphics attributes

 1. Select the 3D Graphics - Attributes page.